-Rescheduling of current borrowing in our debt portfolio is unlikely to occur as there is still a very large difference between premature redemption rates and new borrowing rates, even though the general margin of PWLB rates over gilt yields was reduced by 100 bps in November 2020.
+Rescheduling of current borrowing in our debt portfolio is unlikely to occur as there is still a very large difference between premature redemption rates and new borrowing rates.

 The reasons for any rescheduling to take place will include:

 - the generation of cash savings and / or discounted cash flow savings; - helping to fulfil the treasury strategy; - enhance the balance of the portfolio (amend the maturity profile and/or the balance of volatility).